 The BC Archives is the oldest archival institution west of the Great Lakes.
-It traces its roots back to 1894, when the Legislative Library was built.
+It traces its roots back to 1894.
 The archives was formed to preserve records of early colonial settlement in British Columbia.
 Afraid that records of the newly formed province would be lost, R.E.
-Gosnell, the first librarian, mounted an advertising campaign asking for “reminiscences of pioneer settlement” (Inland Sentinel, June 1, 1894, 3).
+Gosnell, the first provincial librarian, mounted an advertising campaign asking for “reminiscences of pioneer settlement” (Inland Sentinel, June 1, 1894, 3).

 British Columbia was the first western province to recognize the importance of collecting and preserving archival records.
 In 1908 the provincial archives was officially founded as a separate agency, though the position of provincial archivist and librarian remained a single role until 1974.
 In 1915, the library and archives were moved into the newly built Provincial Library.
 This building had a separate space dedicated to the archives.